What is a Wyoming registered agent?

 Your Wyoming registered agent handles several key tasks that directly affect your business's legal status:

-• Forwarding Important Notices.
-They quickly send all documents to the right people in your business so you don't miss deadlines.
+• Forwarding important notices.
+They send documents to the right people in your business so you don't miss deadlines.

 • Availability.
-They maintain a physical Wyoming address and are present during business hours.
+They maintain a physical Wyoming address and an email address, and are present during business hours.

 Consequences of not having a Wyoming registered agent

-Without a reliable registered agent, the legal ramifications can be disastrous, such as losing lawsuits by default simply because you never received the legal papers.
+Without a reliable registered agent, the legal ramifications can be severe, including losing lawsuits by default simply because you never received the legal papers.
 Other penalties include:

-• Civil fines: The Wyoming Secretary of State may impose a civil penalty of up to $500 per violation for failing to comply with registered agent requirements.
+• Civil fines: The Wyoming Secretary of State may impose a civil penalty of up to $500 per violation, per entity represented, for failing to comply with registered agent requirements under W.S.
+17-28-109.

 • Refusal of filings: If penalties are not paid within 60 days of the final order, the state may refuse all other business filings until compliance is restored and any imposed penalties are paid.